 The Authority is a member of Intergovernmental Insurance Cooperative (IIC), a risk-sharing public entity risk pool, through which it provides for certain health and welfare benefits of its covered employees.
 IIC was organized in 1991 to select and contract with a common insurance carrier and/or claims servicing for the provision of employee benefits, and to gain economies of scale for its members.
 IIC is governed by a board of directors, to which the Authority appoints one member.
 The Authority's rates per covered employee are determined annually and payable monthly.
 IIC purchases stop-loss insurance to mitigate catastrophic losses.
 At the end of each policy year, the surplus or deficit of each member is determined.
 Members pledge a portion of any surplus to resolve deficits of other members, and the remaining surplus is returned to the member.
 Upon withdrawal from IIC, the member must guarantee payment to IIC for remaining obligations.
-At December 31, 2023, the Authority was not aware of any additional assessments from IIC.
+At December 31, 2024, the Authority was not aware of any additional assessments from IIC.

-Note 18 - Commitments and Contingencies
+Note 17 - Commitments and Contingencies

-Covanta Service Agreements
+Reworld Service Agreements

-The Authority has contracted with subsidiaries of Covanta Holdings (Covanta) to operate its WTE and SRMC facilities.
-As the largest WTE facility operator in the world, Covanta possesses a high degree of technical expertise, which the Authority chose to leverage versus undertaking the development of staff and processes to accomplish similar facility performance.
+Effective April 2024, Covanta Holding Corporation rebranded as Reworld Holding Corporation (Reworld).
+The Authority has contracted with subsidiaries of Reworld to operate its Lancaster WTE Facility and SRMC facilities.
+As the largest WTE facility operator in the world, Reworld possesses a high degree of technical expertise, which the Authority chose to leverage versus undertaking the development of staff and processes to accomplish similar facility performance.

-The Authority entered into service agreements (the Master Service Agreements) with Covanta Lancaster, Inc. and Covanta Harrisburg, Inc. (collectively, the Covanta Parties) effective January 1, 2018.
-Under the Master Service Agreements, the Covanta Parties are obligated to operate and maintain WTE facilities in Lancaster and Harrisburg, Pennsylvania.
-The agreements can be terminated under limited circumstances, as defined in the Master Service Agreements.
-The terms of the Master Service Agreements are 15 years.
-The Master Service Agreements set forth terms for the Covanta Parties to accept, process, and manage minimum acceptable waste at each facility for a fee established under the Master Service Agreements.
-The parent of the Covanta Parties, Covanta Holdings, provided a limited guaranty of the obligations of the Covanta Parties.
+The Authority entered into a professional service agreement (the Master Professional Services Agreement) with Reworld Lancaster, Inc. and Reworld Harrisburg, Inc. (collectively, the Reworld Parties) effective January 1, 2018.
+Under the Master Professional Services Agreement, the Reworld Parties are obligated to operate and maintain WTE facilities in Lancaster and Harrisburg, Pennsylvania.
+The agreements can be terminated under limited circumstances, as defined in the Master Professional Services Agreement.
+The terms of the Master Professional Services Agreement are 15 years.
+The Master Professional Services Agreement set forth terms for the Reworld Parties to accept, process, and manage minimum acceptable waste at each facility for a fee established under the Master Professional Services Agreement.
+Reworld, the parent of the Reworld Parties, provided a limited guaranty of the obligations of the Reworld Parties.